ApostolosPournaras/MediatorPattern/README.md

 # MediatorPattern
-A test project to learn Mediator Pattern
+A test project to learn Mediator Pattern.
+For more information please visit https://en.wikipedia.org/wiki/Mediator_pattern